zeux/volk/README.md

 ## Purpose

 volk is a meta-loader for Vulkan.
 It allows you to dynamically load entrypoints required to use Vulkan without linking to vulkan-1.dll or statically linking Vulkan loader.
+Additionally, volk automatically loads entrypoints for all enabled extensions which simplifies the use of Vulkan extensions.
+Finally, volk enables loading
-Additionally, volk enables loading Vulkan entrypoints directly from the driver which can increase performance by skipping loader dispatch overhead.
+Vulkan entrypoints directly from the driver which can increase performance by skipping loader dispatch overhead.

 volk is written in C89 and supports Windows, Linux, Android and macOS (via MoltenVK).